denglerchr/Mosquitto.jl/README.md

 loop(client)
 ```

 A message can be of type string, or of a type that can be converted to a Vector{UInt8} using reinterpret.
-If you do not use multiple threads and *loop_start(client)*, publishing might not happen until you call *loop(client)*.
+Publishing might not happen until you call *loop(client)*.

 ### Subscribe to a topic
 ```julia